KNowledgeOnWebScale/NO3/README.md

 ## Naming

-NO3 read as Notation 0.3 (because the lack of features) and interpreted as the chemical compound Nitrate (NO-3), which can be a fertilizer but also an explosive.
+NO3 read as Notation 0.3 (because the lack of features) and interpreted as the chemical compound Nitrate (NO-3), which can be a fertilizer but also an explosive (but because it is explosive fast, ..actually it is very slow compared to EYE).

 This code was written for the Mellon Project "Scholarly Communication on the decentralized web" as a proof of concept.